5 Reasons Why You May Crave Sweet Foods & What To Do About It

 - Artificial sweeteners like aspartame which are in many diet foods and sodas.

-- ‘Good’ healthy fats e.g. avocados, nuts and cold-pressed plant oils like olive oil and coconut oil
+- Good fats e.g. avocados, nuts and cold-pressed plant oils such as olive oil and coconut oil

 2. Low Blood Sugar

-The man-made ‘high G.I.’ sugars, the ones most people reach for when they crave sweet foods, are harmful because they cross the blood-brain barrier giving you an almost instantaneous ‘sugar hit’.
+The man-made sugars are the high glycemic index sugars that most people reach for when they crave sweet foods.
+They are harmful because the sugar molecules are so small, they cross the blood-brain barrier very quickly giving you an instant ‘sugar hit’.

 Learn more in 8 Tips For Healthy Blood Sugar Balance

-In addition to the havoc ‘lifeless’ processed sugary foods wreak on your body and energy levels, they can also cause chaos in your digestive system.
+In addition to the havoc that processed sugary foods cause within your body and on your energy levels, they can also feed bad bacteria and harmful microbes in your digestive system.

-Intestinal worms and many other parasites love a steady supply of sugar to feed on as well, so if you’re infested with them as a result of a poor diet and gut health they can actually directly make you crave sweet foods.
+Parasites and intestinal worms love a steady supply of sugar to feed on as well, so if you have them in your digestive tract, as a result of a poor diet, they can actually make you crave even more sweet foods.

 Many people find that when they're feeling stressed or under a lot of pressure they begin to get cravings for sweet foods.